BSMediaGroup/StreamSuites-Dashboard/README.md

 - **Schema-driven UI** — the UI is generated from JSON schemas shared by all runtimes

 The dashboard is intentionally lightweight, schema-driven, and portable.

+### Operational Boundary

+- **Read-only control surface** — zero ability to mutate runtimes or send actions
+- **Offline-first** — no live connections; everything is rendered from shipped or downloaded JSON
+- **No API calls** — the browser bundle deliberately omits live fetches
+- **Runtime exports are authoritative** — whatever the runtime exports, the dashboard simply renders
+- **Visual-only philosophy** — dashboards illuminate runtime exports; control and execution stay in the runtimes

 ---